Lesson 4: Medicines and Misuse

 SLIDE #1: Sun

 ANSWER: Fifteen minutes of sun per day is essential for maintaining a healthy level of vitamin D, which promotes the retention of calcium, mostly in your bones.
-Calcium is very important in the development of your bones and in strong teeth.
-Too much sun, however, may cause cancer and skin damage.
-To protect against damage from the sun's rays, it is important to avoid the sun between 10 a.m. and 4 p.m., when the sun's rays are strongest; to wear protective clothing; and to use a sunscreen with an SPF of 15 or higher.*
+Calcium is very important in the development of your bones and teeth.
+Too much sun, however, may cause skin damage or even skin cancer.
+To protect against damage from the sun's rays, avoid the sun between 10 a.m. and 4 p.m., when its rays are strongest; wear protective clothing, and use a sunscreen with an SPF of 15 or higher.**

 Now you know: Use a good sunscreen when outdoors for more than 15 minutes and avoid prolonged sun exposure.

 [*Source: American Skin Association]

 ANSWER: Potatoes are an excellent source of carbohydrates, which your body needs for energy.
 But potatoes naturally contain solanine, a toxic ingredient that can cause a number of health problems.
 Solanine thrives in well–lit environments and is present when you see a green tinge under the potato's skin and experience a bitter taste.

 Now you know: Store potatoes in a cool, dark place and be on the lookout for discoloration and bad taste.

 SLIDE #3: Vitamins

 ANSWER: Vitamins can be purchased over the counter and are widely available.
 They're easy to access, but can have risks if not used appropriately.
 They should be taken under the guidance of a parent or trusted adult.
 Vitamins can be dangerous if they're misused or if a person isn't using them in accordance with the Supplement Facts label on the bottle.

 Now you know: Read the label and talk to a trusted adult before taking vitamins.